iissnan/hexo-theme-next/README.md

 # NexT

-> NexT is high quality elegant [Hexo](http://hexo.io) theme.
+> NexT is a high quality elegant [Hexo](http://hexo.io) theme.
 It is crafted from scratch, with love.

 [Live Preview](http://notes.iissnan.com)  |  [中文文档](README-zh.md)